mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

         def __init__(self, config, directory):
             super(RushHour, self).__init__(config, directory)

 The purpose of the `temporal_loader` subclass is to provide temporal surrogates.
 And in the case of on-road emissions, you will want diurnal and day-of-week surrogates.
 These are both created using the abstract `load` method.
-Because you will be default all regions (counties) to the same information, you will need a list of regions from the config file:
+Because you will be defaulting all regions (counties) to the same information, you will need a list of regions from the config file:

     [Regions]
     regions: 1..69